Yubico/webauthn-sign-kem-extensions/README.md

   for asymmetric encryption where the authenticator needs to be present only during decryption.

-The following terms are used throughout this document:
+The following notation is used throughout this document:

+- The symbol `||` represents byte array concatenation.
 - `LEFT(X, n)` is the first `n` bytes of the byte array `X`.
 - `DROP_LEFT(X, n)` is the byte array `X` without the first `n` bytes.
 - CTAP2_ERR_X represents some not yet specified error code.